jaduvansh/kharch/README.md

-# Kharch-Tracker
+# kharch-tracker
-A dashboard app for expenditure monitoring
+A dashboard app for daily/monthly expenditure monitoring